nikitalobanov12/stochi/BACKLOG.md

 ## Up Next

-- [ ] fix the ai suggestions
-  - right now you can get a suggestion like
-    `Add Magnesium Glycinate
-    Take together!
-Magnesium activates vitamin D. Many D3 'non-responders' are actually magnesium deficient Less Magnesium Glycinate
-    Mechanism
-    Glycine chelation enhances absorption; glycine itself acts as inhibitory neurotransmitter

-Why Take It
-Highly bioavailable magnesium form that promotes relaxation and quality sleep

-View Research`

-- it's true that megnasium enhances absorbtion of vitamin d3, but the nuance here is that you don't want to take them together since magnesium glycinate is more beneficial for lowering your body temp and lowering cortisol causing you to get better sleep, the nuance is that you should be taking them together but at different times, but the suggestions here say that you should take them together which implies that you should be taking them at the same time

 - [ ] **AI-generated research summaries**
   - Summarize Examine.com or PubMed content on-demand using HuggingFace API
   - Cache summaries in database after first generation